tedlayea/tedHangman/README.md

 4. Take more than one value from keyboard, store and compare the result
 5. To add option to play alone or with another player

+The app is deployed using gh-page and can be found: https://tedlayea.github.io/tedHangman/

 Screen shot of the image can be found from screen_shots directory.
 * ![alt text](screen_shots/hangman2.png)